 🤔 Make your own choices

 Be prepared to make your own sensible decisions on what you’re happy to allow yourself and your children to interact with.
-We’ve got a lot of hands-on elements in the park and although we’ve got strict cleaning regimes in place (and some are closed), it’s every guest’s own responsibility to decide whether they are comfortable using them.
+We’ve got a lot of hands-on elements in the park and although we’ve got enhanced cleaning regimes in place, it’s every guest’s own responsibility to decide whether they are comfortable using them.
 For example,

 - If an area looks too busy, make a sensible decision to come back later.